Licensing of Houses in Multiple Occupation (HMOs)

 - Breached laws that relate to renting out property.

-In addition, the licence holder will be asked to provide a Basic Disclosure Scotland certificate.
-See Related links.
+In addition, the licence holder will be asked to provide a Disclosure and Barring Service (DBS) check.
+See Useful links.

 If you rent out a property which requires a licence but you intend to make the property one which no longer requires a licence, you must apply for a Temporary Exemption from Licensing which can last for a three-month period up to a maximum of six months.